Ergomar Sublingual Tablets

 Sublingual Tablets, 2 mg

-Each tablets contains 2 mg ergotamine tartrate, USP.
+Each tablet contains 2 mg ergotamine tartrate, USP